-23 Years of Legal Advice in Sub-Saharan Africa
+23 Years of Corporate Advice in Sub-Saharan Africa

 Established in 1995, INTO SA assists foreign companies venturing with their brands and products into Sub-Saharan Africa, by offering a safe and sound legal framework for doing business safe and successfully.
 INTO SA provides assistance and services (eAFRICA Services) in all aspects of Company Set-Ups, Immigration Visas to any Sub-Sahara African destination, facilitation of all Tax Registrations, Business & Sector Licenses as well as strategic guidance to comply with local empowerment legislations such as BEE (South Africa) or CEE (Zambia).